Blindingtoast/oec-2025/README.md

 # CANotify

-CANotify is a way to allow people to collaboratively report common community to nationwide problems.
-Users can
+CANotify is a way to allow people to collaboratively report common community to nationwide disasters or problems like fires, floods, or the spread of disease.
+Users can:
 - Report a disaster (like a flood, earthquake, fire, or tsunami), which will be added to a database of user reports
 - Subscribe to email or text notifications for reports made near them
 - Use our API to make integrations with other tools and data analysis techniques